httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 ## Data Encryption Limits {#limits}

 There are limits to the data that AEAD_AES_128_GCM can encipher.
-The maximum record size is 2^36-31 [RFC5116].
-In order to preserve a 2^-40 probability of indistinguishability under chosen plaintext attack (IND-CPA), the total amount of plaintext that can be enciphered MUST be less than 2^44.5 blocks [AEBounds].
+The maximum record size is 2^36-31 {{!RFC5116}}.
+In order to preserve a 2^-40 probability of indistinguishability under chosen plaintext attack (IND-CPA), the total amount of plaintext that can be enciphered MUST be less than 2^44.5 blocks
+{{AEBounds}}.

 If rs is a multiple of 16 octets, this means 398 terabytes can be encrypted safely, including padding.
 However, if the record size is a multiple of 16